InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/communication-tooling.md

 ## Patlet

-An InnerSource project is being used outside the original development team but users are having trouble getting help and getting in touch with the project team.
-The idea is to set up and document standard communication tooling that allows for discussions to become visible, archived and searchable.
+The users of an InnerSource project have trouble getting help and getting in touch with the host team.

-## Context

-A team depends on another team's component.
-It would like to make contributions to that component.
-Even when it happens in writing, communication happens in a 1-on-1 fashion.
+By consistently using asynchronous communication tooling, the project makes discussions visible, archived and searchable, leading to an improved level of support for users.

 ## Problem